hashicorp/packer-plugin-alicloud/docs/README.md

 -->

-The Scaffolding plugin is intended as a starting point for creating Packer plugins, containing:
+The Alicloud plugin is intended as a starting point for creating Packer plugins, containing:

-- [builder](/docs/builders/builder-name.mdx) - The scaffolding builder is used to create endless Packer plugins using a consistent plugin structure.

-- [provisioner](/docs/provisioners/provisioner-name.mdx) - The scaffolding provisioner is used to provisioner Packer builds.

-- [post-processor](/docs/post-processors/postprocessor-name.mdx) - The scaffolding post-processor is used to
-  export scaffolding builds.

-- [data source](/docs/datasources/datasource-name.mdx) - The scaffolding data source is used to export scaffolding data.
+- [alicloud-ecs builder](/docs/builders/alicloud-ecs.mdx) - provides the capability to build customized images based on an existing base image.

+- [alicloud-import post-processor](/docs/post-processors/alicloud-import.mdx) - Takes a RAW or VHD artifact from various builders and imports it to an Alicloud ECS Image.